The Pinnacle Guide 2026: The World's Best Pinned Bars

 London, United Kingdom

 Ranked #40 in the Top 500 Bars (2025) and a consistent presence in the World's 50 Best Bars since 2019, Lyaness on London's South Bank operates at the upper tier of ingredient-led cocktail bars.
-Its menu architecture prioritises story and material over category convention, placing it in a peer set defined by concept discipline rather than format alone.
+Its menu architecture prioritises story and material over category convention, placing it in a comparable set defined by concept discipline rather than format alone.

 Cinquanta Spirito Italiano